We’re grateful for your hard work in these challenging times- we want you to know that you are not alone.

 Email email@example.com> for the link to join by phone or video.

-Dr. Rahul Gupta is offering a mindfulness Zoom Workshop every Wednesday from 5:30PM- 6:30PM, starting Wednesday March 25.
+Dr. Rahul Gupta is offering mindfulness Zoom Workshops every Tuesday and Friday, 7:00-7:15 AM and Wednesday, 5:30PM- 6:30PM.
 This is a great way to stay connected and support colleagues during this time of turmoil.

 - Group Mindfulness Practice (15-25 minutes)